Commissioning a new piece brings a new work of art to life.

-Interested in commissioning a new piece or learning about the process?
+Interested in commissioning a new piece or learning more about the process?

 When you commission a piece, you pay a composer to create a new musical work with specific instrumentation, voicing, length, for a special event, etc. It’s a piece of music tailored to you and your ensemble.

-Often, groups commission pieces to celebrate a particular event, anniversary, person, or other special occasion.
-Others commission a composer simply because they like their writing and think it would be meaningful to have a piece written specifically for them.
+You may want to commission a piece of music to celebrate a particular event, anniversary, person, or other special occasion.
+Or you may think it would be meaningful to have a piece written specifically for you and your ensemble.

 Whatever your reason, commissioning a new piece is an exciting process.
 It brings a new work of art to life, written specifically for you, to be enjoyed by countless generations of musicians and audiences.
 The piece will always carry the designation, “Commissioned by [you!]”